PeterNaydenov/visual-controller-for-vue3/readme.md

 ## Release History

+### 2.1.0 ( 2024-03-13)
+- [x]  Folder 'dist' was added to the project.
+Includes commonjs, umd and esm versions of the library;
+- [x] Package.json: "exports" section was added.
+Allows you to use package as commonjs or es6 module without additional configuration;
+- [x] Rollup was added to the project.
+Used to build the library versions;

 ### 2.0.4 ( 2023-11-10)
 - [x] Dependencies update.
 Vue - v.3.3.8;
 - [x] Dev. dependencies update.
 Vite - v.4.5.0;